Most of the time when real estate pros look for CRMs, they come across the ones that can have a steep monthly price tag.

-As you could see in the screencast, you can also create dynamic fields that automatically calculate different values.
+As you can see in the screencast, you can create dynamic fields that automatically calculate different values.

 This is done with the field “calculation.”

-You might have noticed that I had to temporarily leave the template editor and come back to it to do that.
+You might have noticed that I had to leave the template editor and return to it temporarily.